 Review of Accounts

 Wahed provides all clients with continuous access via the Website to reporting information updated daily about Account status, securities positions and balances.
 Clients may also receive periodic e-mail communications describing portfolio performance, account information, and product features.

-On a quarterly basis, Wahed contacts each client to remind her to review and update the profile in-formation they previously provided.
-Wahed also requests that clients reconfirm the same infor-mation on an annual basis.
-These notifications and confirmations include a link to the client’s cur-rent information and contact information for Wahed support team.
-Wahed team members whose tasks include supervising, arranging and responding to these notifications, confirmations and re-views are the Chief Compliance Officer and its Investment Adviser Representative.
+On a quarterly basis, Wahed contacts each client to remind her to review and update the profile information they previously provided.
+Wahed also requests that clients reconfirm the same information on an annual basis.
+These notifications and confirmations include a link to the client’s current information and contact information for Wahed support team.
+Wahed team members whose tasks include supervising, arranging and responding to these notifications, confirmations and reviews are the Chief Compliance Officer, Head of North America, Vice President, Client Support Specialists and its Investment Adviser Representatives.

 Wahed conducts separate reviews related to the ETFs, securities, and mutual funds used for client portfolios.
-These reviews are approved by Wahed’s Investment Committee, which has the authori-ty, if necessary, to take action up to and including the removal, addition or replacement of a securi-ty, from the portfolios advised by Wahed.
+These reviews are approved by Wahed’s Investment Committee and dedicated portfolio manager, which have the authority, if necessary, to take action up to and including the removal, addition or replacement of a security, from the portfolios advised by Wahed.

 Wahed does not receive any economic benefit, directly or indirectly from any third party for advice rendered to Wahed clients.

-Wahed may enter into solicitation agreements with Registered Investment Advisers (RIAs) or oth-er licensed financial or legal professionals, as sanctioned by the state in which the professional does business, but has not done so at this time.
+From time to time, Wahed may enter into solicitation agreements with its own personnel, Registered Investment Advisers (RIAs) or other licensed financial or legal professionals, as sanctioned by the state in which the professional does business.

 Termination of Advisory Relationship